 Amazing customer service, keeps in contact throughout the whole process, final project exceeded my demands

 Q: Can you share one music production tip?

-A: People take for granted that what their recording is actually coming in on time.
-However, there's a lot of room for something to go wrong.
-If you're recording through a microphone, that microphone has to convert the sound pressure from the source (usually a vocal) to electrical current, your interface has to convert that electrical current into binary information for your computer and then your computer has to interpret that information and have it show up in your digital audio workstation of your choice.
+A: This is a tip I hardly hear people talk about probably because it isn't that exciting but it can be really critical.
+People take for granted that their recording is actually coming in on time.
+In reality, there's a lot of room for something to go wrong.
+If you're recording through a microphone, that microphone has to convert the sound pressure from the source to electrical current, your interface has to convert that electrical current into binary information for your computer, then your computer has to interpret that information and display it in your digital audio workstation of your choice.
+Just a little hiccup and things can come in out of time.
 So you can check that everything is working as it should by trying this.
 Take the headphones you're monitoring with and mute them so they aren't playing back what's going into the mic.
 Next, turn on a metronome, hit record and hold the headphones over the microphone while the click plays.
 Then go ahead and take a look at your waveforms in your DAW.
 If the transients (peaks in waveforms) aren't lining up with the grid that divides the musical measures into beats, you've got a problem.
 If the metronome isn't lining up with the grid in playback, that means that no matter how in time or perfect a take is, it's going to sound out of time.
 This can usually be fixed by editing the sample delay in the preferences.
-Whatever you do, please don't try to avoid the issue by just nudging the audio files to the left or right.
-It's not going to fix the issue.
-There are so many different things that can cause this I'm going to restrain from writing a whole paragraph.
+There are so many different things that can cause this I'm going to refrain from writing a whole paragraph.
 But there's a tip!

 Q: What type of music do you usually work on?